BluBracket/docs.blubracket.com/content/intro/getting-started/index.md

 weight: 300
 toc: true
 resources:
-- src: signup.png
-- src: signup2.png
+- src: three-step-process-sign-up.png
-- src: signup3.png
+- src: enter-email-get-started.png
-- src: signup4.png
+- src: submit-email-and-get-confirmation-page.png
-- src: signup5.png
+- src: getting-to-set-your-blubracket-password.png
 - src: signup6.jpg
-- src: signup7.png
+- src: login-blubracket-page.png
 ---

 Getting started with BluBracket is a three step process: sign up, add a code server, then start improving security.
 Using our scanning tool, you you find the risks in your code and dig deeper into the information provided.